lsst-sqre/squash-django/README.md

   pip install -r requirements.txt
 ```

-2. Install MariaDB 10.1+
+2. Development database

-For example, using brew:
+It is a good idea to use the same database deployed by the `squash-db` microservice for local testing.
+On brew you can install MariaDB 10.1+ using:
 ```

   brew install mariadb
   mysql.server start
 ```

-3. Initialize the development database
+Create and initialize the development database

 ```
   mysql -u root -e "DROP DATABASE qadb"